puppetlabs/bolt/documentation/directory_structure.md

 2. Place your Bolt plans and tasks in `plans` and `tasks` directories respectively.

-If `project.yaml` exists at the root of a project directory, and your tasks and plans are located in their respective directories, Bolt loads the project as a module namespaced to the name of the directory.
+If `project.yaml` exists at the root of a project directory, Bolt loads the project as a module.
+Tasks and plans are loaded from the `tasks/` and `plans/` directories and are namespaced to the project name.

 Here is an example of a project using a simplified directory structure:
 ```console